lowellfarrell/pylint-exit/README.md

 # Usage
 Add `|| pylint-exit-options $?` to the end of your existing Pylint command.
-You can then use the updated `$?` return code in your shell script.
+You can then use the updated `$?` exit code in your shell script.

 ```bash
 pylint mymodule.py || pylint-exit-options $?